Casing the Operational Data for Zomedica Pharmaceuticals Corp. (ZOM): 29.1 million in Cash

 Looking at the revenue path, we saw last quarter’s top-line number come in at 5.3 million in total revenues, which represents a y/y quarterly change of -121.75.

 That brings us to the real meat of the matter: the bottom line.
 Zomedica Pharmaceuticals Corp.
-(ZOM) comes on a Cost-of-Goods-Sold number registering at -5.3 million, adding up to earnings per share of -0.10.
+(ZOM) comes on a Cost-of-Goods-Sold number registering at -5.3 million, seated in 214.83 billion total diluted outstanding shares, adding up to earnings per share of -0.10.
 Notably, the consensus view of analysts looking ahead to next quarter is currently at 0.

 That allows us to round out this picture with a look at valuations.
 Based on this data, and the forecasts we have at hand, the coming fiscal year looks to be headed toward -0.02 in total earnings per share.